kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/oauth/google/_index.md

 If you provide your Google credentials, Gloo should redirect you to the main page of our sample application!

 ![Pet Clinic app homepage](./../petclinic-home.png)

+If this does not work, one thing to check is the `requestTimeout` setting on your `extauth` Settings.
+See the warning in the [setup section](#setup) for more details.

 ### Logging